Loven-D/simple_shell/README.md

 # Project Title -0x16.C - Simple Shell

-## Coco The Simple Shell
+ This is a team project on Shell.
+As part of our curriculum at ALX, we were tasked to create a simple shell that mimics the Bash shell.
+We named our shell coco shell.

 ### Synopsis

-This is a simple implementation of a UNIX comman line interpreter.
+This is a simple implementation of a UNIX command line interpreter.

 ## Description

-Coco reads command line arguments from the standard input, interpret and execute them.
+coco reads command line arguments from the standard input, interpret and execute them.
 Lines are read from a file or the terminal.
 After reading the lines, she interprets and execute it if it is a valid command.

 ## Usage